 Paint Thinner Rehab Options

 There are various paint thinner rehab options.
 The treatment starts with recognizing that recreational use of a substance has turned into an addiction.
 After that, it is important to seek out help and support.
 Treatment generally begins with a medical detox program.
 This helps the person to clean out their system.

-After you complete a detox program, you will likely find some of the behavior change techniques used in inpatient and outpatient rehab programs that can help the person to overcome their paint thinner abuse or addiction.
+After you complete a detox program, you will likely find some of the behavior change techniques used in inpatient and outpatient rehab programs that can help you to overcome your paint thinner abuse or addiction.

-If you or someone you know is abusing paint thinners, there is help should you decide you’re ready for it.
+If you or someone you know is abusing paint thinners, you should know that there is help should you decide you’re ready for it.

-- aafp.org – Recognition and Prevention of Inhalant Abuse
+- http://aafp.org – Recognition and Prevention of Inhalant Abuse

-- ncbi.nlm.nih.gov – Oxidative stress effects of thinner inhalation
+- http://ncbi.nlm.nih.gov – Oxidative stress effects of thinner inhalation